Great to have your Rushland boss serving humanity.

 Do you know where they had a job?

-You read anything about jobs that they had?
+Have you read anything about jobs that they had?

-Their father's supposed to be a garage mechanic and he's not even here.
+Their father's supposed to be a garage mechanic, and he's not even here.

-He's uh in Dagestan.
+He's in Dagestan.

 The whole family came here on asylum because their lives were at risk in Dagestan, yet they went back to Dagestan.